xlwings/xlwings/docs/command_line.rst

 Add-in (Currently Windows-only)
 -------------------------------

 The add-in is currently in an early stage and only provides one button to import User Defined Functions (UDFs).
+As such, it is only a developer add-in and not necessary to run Workbooks with xlwings.

 .. note:: Excel needs to be closed before installing/updating the add-in.
 If you're still getting an error, start the Task Manager and make sure there are no ``EXCEL.EXE`` processes left.
 Currently only available